C.S. Marítimo: History

-In 1994–95, another great achievement was made when the club qualified to the Taça de Portugal finals for the first time in its history, after defeating Porto in the semi-finals 1–0.
-Marítimo disputed the final against Sporting, but lost 2–0.
-Six years later, in the 2000–01 season, Marítimo achieved the final again, after defeating Boavista in the semi-final 1–0.
+The club's first foray in Europe saw them defeated by Royal Antwerp in the first round of the 1993–94 UEFA Cup, however another fifth place finish at the end of the 1993–94 league campaign saw an immediate return to European competition for the 1994–95 UEFA Cup.
+A 1–0 win over Aarau saw the club earn their first European victory, before being eliminated by eventual finalists Juventus in the second round, with a 1–3 defeat on aggregate.
+Another great achievement was made during the season when the club qualified to the Taça de Portugal final for the first time in its history, after defeating Porto in the semi-finals 1–0.
+Marítimo disputed the final against Sporting, but lost 2–0 to a team featuring stars such as Luís Figo, Ricardo Sá Pinto, Ivaylo Yordanov and Krasimir Balakov.
+Six years later, in the 2000–01 season, Marítimo achieved another final appearance, after defeating Boavista in the semi-final 1–0.
 This time Marítimo played the final against Porto, losing again 2–0.
-However, as of 2023, Marítimo still remain the only club from Madeira to have reached the Portuguese Cup final.